-If you are a record holder of shares of Company common stock, you may authorize a proxy to vote on your behalf by following the instructions provided on the enclosed WHITE proxy card.
+If you are a record holder of shares of Company common stock, you may authorize a proxy to vote on your behalf by following the instructions provided on the enclosed proxy card.
 Authorizing your proxy will not limit your right to vote in person at the Annual Meeting.
 A properly completed and submitted proxy will be voted in accordance with your instructions, unless you subsequently revoke your instructions.
-If you authorize a proxy without indicating your voting instructions, the proxyholder will vote your shares according to the Board's recommendations, including abstaining on the non-binding stockholder proposal relating to a reduction in fees paid to Fifth Street Management, the Company's investment advisor (Proposal 3).
+If you authorize a proxy without indicating your voting instructions, the proxyholder will vote your shares according to the Board's recommendations.
 Internet and telephone voting procedures are designed to authenticate the stockholder's identity and to allow stockholders to vote their shares and confirm that their instructions have been properly recorded.
-Your telephone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you had marked, signed and returned a WHITE proxy card.
+Your telephone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you had marked, signed and returned a proxy card.